 The two most common types of whey protein are whey protein isolate and whey protein concentrate.

-- Whey protein isolate is the purest form of whey protein, containing at least 90% pure protein.18 The low amounts of milk sugar make it a viable choice even if you are lactose intolerant.
+- Whey protein isolate is the purest form of whey protein, containing at least 90% pure protein.

 What Does Whey Protein Do?